aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/20-experiment-console/_index.en.md

 #### Target selection

 Now we need to define targets.
-For our first experiment we will start with the hypothesis that due to our auto-scaling setup we can safely impact half the instances in our autoscaling group.
+For our first experiment we will start with the hypothesis that due to our auto scaling setup we can safely impact half the instances in our autoscaling group.
 Scroll to the "Targets" section and select "Add Target"

 {{< img "create-template-2-targets-1.en.png" "Add FIS target" >}}